woodcock3/abell-css-twind/README.md

 1. Run `npm install`
 2. Run `npm start` to run locally
-3. Run `npm run production` to do a prod build
+3. Run `npm run build` to do a prod build